AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

       >[!NOTE]
       >
+      > Users must be logged in as Deployment Manager in order to configure or run these pipelines.
-      >You can configure and run only one Config pipeline per environment.
+      > Also, you can configure and run only one Config pipeline per environment.

    1. Select **Save**.
 Your new pipeline will appear in the pipeline card and can be run when you are ready.
    1. For RDE, the command line will be used, but RDE is not supported at this time.